riteshf/RCT-201/w3/1.nextjs/3.live/README.md

 ## Goal

+- project structure
+- page based routing.
+- server side rendering(SSR)
+  - `getServerSideProps`

+## Coding

-- Build a Blog Website.
+- Build a Static Blog Website.
 - Routes:
   - `/`: Should/lists all blogs
-  - `/[slug]`: Shows specific blog details
-- Deploy using vercel.
+  - `/about`: about page
+  - other routes